 Michael Kaplan is a Project Management Professional who is a major influencer in the industry.
 He is an expert program and project manager who has over a decade of experience in handling large-scale international project implementations.
 He is also a Scrum Master and ITIL-certified.
 Among his many accomplishments and contributions to the PM industry are a PMBOK Guide-aligned methodology for managing projects in the cloud, writing for the PMI, Project Management Times, and LinkedIn, and sharing leadership and management bits on social media.
 Aside from serving the PM field, Michael also served the country as a USMC veteran.

 Twitter @jasonfried (215K)

 Jason Fried is the co-founder and CEO of project management software Basecamp.
-His web-based PM app is one of the earliest tool that inspired many other similar applications.
+His web-based PM app is one of the earliest tools that inspired many other similar applications.
 Aside from being a software entrepreneur, Jason is an advocate of simplicity in productivity.
-He has been invited in TED talks for his ideas about leadership, management, productivity, and many others.
+He has been invited to TED talks for his ideas about leadership, management, productivity, and many others.
 He has authored/co-authored several bestselling books, which include REWORK, and his latest, It Doesn’t Have To Be Crazy At Work, which is getting great reviews.

 3. Sam Silverstein